Switching to electric cars… American challenges

 As of last November, these models represented 10.8% of new car sales in the United States, the bulk of which were fully electric, according to J.D.
 Power.
 However, electric car experts believe that the goal set by the White House can still be achieved if consumers see progress soon on the availability of charging capabilities – something that is expected to happen as federally supported chargers begin to appear in the coming months.

-In this context, Mark Jacobson, a renewable energy expert and professor of engineering at Stanford University, points out that buyers also need more information about the savings they will achieve in the cost of switching to an electric car.
-He says: “Given that driving an electric car allows the average driver to save “Between $20,000 and $30,000 over 15 years in fuel costs alone, I think the only thing holding back consumer demand is the lack of information about this.”
+In this context, Mark Jacobson, a renewable energy expert and professor of engineering at Stanford University, points out that buyers also need more information regarding the savings they will achieve in the cost of switching to an electric car.
+He says: “Given that driving an electric car allows the average driver to save “Between $20,000 and $30,000 over 15 years in fuel costs alone, I think the only thing holding back consumer demand is the lack of information regarding this.”

 Meanwhile, the Biden administration says that electric vehicle sales have tripled since President Biden took office, and points to research showing that 51 percent of Americans questioned this year were considering purchasing an electric car, compared to 38 percent two years ago.